 Statue of Quasimodo

-Statuette of Quasimodo.
-He standing on the novel of The Hunchback of Notre Dame which is very cute.
+This statuette is of Quasimodo.
+He is standing on the novel of The Hunchback of Notre Dame which is very cute.

 This statuette is made from cast metal which gives Quasimodo a warmth though it's ironic that there is not a Quasimodo sculpture made from stone as that is a classic line from the novel where he bemoans the fact that he wasn't made of stone.